Online Master’s in Nutrition Courses Online

 Advanced standing for PA students

-University of Bridgeport Physician Assistant students have the opportunity to earn advanced standing in the MS in Nutrition program for several PA courses.
-The required core courses in the Nutrition program will be taken after completion of PA program.
+University of Bridgeport Physician Assistant students can earn advanced standing in the MS in Nutrition program for several PA courses.
+Eligible students can take Nutrition core courses after completion of the PA program.

 Eligibility